Eric Dietzenbach Farm Credit Services of America

 Each year the Ag Committee presents two Friend in Ag awards.
 An award will go to an individual and a business that has made a positive impact on the ag community.
 Nominations are sought by peers, colleagues, and friends.
 Winners are announced at the annual Ag Appreciation Luncheon.

 During the harvest, local farmers put in tremendous time in the fields.
 To promote safety and to show the support of agriculture by the business community, the DACC Ag Committee is proud to partner with local businesses for the "Stay Safe Take-A-Break" Program.

 The Stay Safe Project involves local businesses donating 200 items, such as snacks, notepads, safety materials, re-usable shopping bags and more, and the Ag Committee delivering the bags filled with treats to farmers while they work.

-Last fall, the Ag Committee traveled the Northwest quadrant of Winneshiek County (north of Highway 9 and West of Highway 52) to say "Thanks!" to all area farmers working in the fields.
-The delivery date was Wednesday, October 23.
-Contact the DACC if you have questions or would like to participate in this project in 2014.
+Last fall, the Ag Committee traveled the Northeast quadrant of Winneshiek County (north of Highway 9 and East of Highway 52) to say "Thanks!" to all area farmers working in the fields.
+Contact the DACC if you have questions or would like to participate in this project in 2015.